AkashSasikumar47/Stock-Transaction-Assistant/README.md

 This project demonstrates the creation and use of an AI assistant powered by OpenAI's API to analyze stock transaction data.
 The assistant can perform tasks such as identifying items to reorder, calculating total profit, and providing inventory insights.

 ## Features
-- Uses OpenAI's gpt-4o-mini Turbo model.
+- Uses OpenAI's gpt-4o-mini model.
 - Handles stock transaction queries like reorder thresholds and profit analysis.
 - Interactive and customizable assistant.